 Veer from the script, you don’t have to undertake costly renovations to the building in order for the museum to become valuable and relevant to the people who might want to use it, think about smaller-scale activities that can help you achieve your goals that don’t require as much resource.

 Looking for a new product or service for your museum?
-Take a look at our suppliers directory, including our Approved Suppliers list
+Take a look at our very popular suppliers directory, including our Approved Suppliers list!

 Get in touch

 AIM members can now receive FREE membership of the Charity Finance Group.
 Signing up takes seconds and you can add any Trustees, staff and volunteers to your membership at no cost!